 Campbell River Estuary, BC (Photo by Tim Ennis/NCC)

-Once an industrial mud pit, the Campbell River Estuary has undergone a dramatic transformation back into an area of rich diversity and beauty.
-These days, looking down into the shallow river water swirling lazily past the rocky shore, it is easy to spot dozens of finger-length Chinook fry milling about the weeds and algae.
-At the end of the twentieth century, such a sight would have been rare, despite the Campbell River's acclaimed status as one of British Columbia's most prolific salmon spawning rivers.
+Once an industrial mud pit, the Campbell River Estuary has undergone a dramatic transformation.
+These days, looking down into the shallow river water swirling lazily past the rocky shore, it is easy to spot dozens of finger-length Chinook fry milling about in the weeds and algae.
+At the end of the 20th century, such a sight would have been rare, despite the Campbell River's acclaimed status as one of British Columbia's most prolific salmon spawning rivers.

 Thanks to key partnerships and a caring community, the Nature Conservancy of Canada (NCC) has begun the revitalization of a lifeless shoreline into a thriving hub of nature.